conveyal/scenario-editor/docs/prepare-inputs/upload-opportunity-data.md

 A [Comma Separated Value](https://en.wikipedia.org/wiki/Comma-separated_values) (CSV) file can be used to represent opportunities as point features.
 The CSV should have columns for latitude, longitude, and one or more associated opportunity counts.

 In the following example, a CSV file represents the location of restaurants along with the number of restaurants (1 per point) and the estimated number of employees at each.
-Such a dataset could be used to represent either opportunities for work or for entertainment.
+Such a dataset could be used to represent either opportunities for entertainment or for work.

 ```csv
 lat,lon,restaurant_count,est_employees,name